mhc-group-project/MHC_Hospital_Redesign/README.md

 - Users: information about the users are displayed in associated listings and can be unassociated with a particular listing

 ### Justin's Feature Summary
 The patient e-card feature allows users to send virtual greeting cards to patients at the hospital.
 It consists of a 1-M relationship between the Template Entity and the Ecard Entity.
 The user can create a new e-card by selecting a template and filling in further details (senders name, patients name and message).
+Each e-card will also have a custom image and css styling based on the template selected by the user.
 - [x] Template - The admin can create, update and delete a template.
+The admin can also upload a custom image and custom css file for each template.
 While a user can view a list of templates and choose a template when creating a new e-card.
 - [x] Ecard -  A user can create a new e-card while an admin can update, view and delete an e-card.